 Sawfly caterpillars on Berberis shrubs

-The Berberis sawfly, Arge berberidis, has caterpillars that feed gregariously on species of berberis and mahonia shrubs and may cause severe defoliation.
+The Berberis sawfly, Arge berberidis, has caterpillars that feed gregariously on species of berberis and mahonia shrubs.

 This is a relatively recent colonist to gardens which appears to be spreading to many parts of the UK.